SedenionProj/Minecraft-console-game/README.md

 # Minecraft-console-game

-3D minecraft on the terminal, a random project for school
+3D minecraft in the terminal, a random project for school